 Hadrian’s palisade was also a mean of keeping the soldiers fit and active (Birley, 1997).
 His biographers offer a rather detailed account of the military measures and reforms that Hadrian was to take during his subsequent inspection of the German frontier in AD 121/2.
-We read in Cassius Dio’s biography that Hadrian had forts moved to more favourable sites, abandoned some and founded others.
-The HA biographer adds that Hadrian insisted on reinvigorating discipline among the soldiers, but also on living with the troops, sharing their basic military diet, and eating, like them, in the open.
+In Cassius Dio’s biography, we read that Hadrian had forts moved to more favourable sites, abandoned some and founded others.
+The HA adds that Hadrian insisted on reinvigorating discipline among the soldiers and living with the troops, sharing their basic military diet, and eating, like them, in the open.

 Though more desirous of peace than of war, he kept the soldiers in training just as if war were imminent, inspired them by proofs of his own powers of endurance, actually led a soldier’s life among the maniples, and, after the example of Scipio Aemilianus, Metellus, and his own adoptive father Trajan, cheerfully ate out of doors such camp-fare as bacon, cheese and vinegar.
 And that the troops might submit more willingly to the increased harshness of his orders, he bestowed gifts on many and honours on a few.
 For he re-established the discipline of the camp, which since the time of Octavian had been growing slack through the laxity of his predecessors.
 HA Hadr.
 10.2-3

 The Upper-German-Raetian Limes marked the border between the Roman Empire and Germanic tribal territories from the end of the 1st century AD until about AD 260.
-During the generally peaceful period of the 2nd century AD, there was bustling trade and fruitful cultural exchange between the Germanic tribes and Romans.
+During the generally peaceful period of the 2nd century AD, trade was bustling and fruitful and cultural exchange worked in both directions.
 The limes was not so much a military stronghold, but rather a guarded boundary line, where traffic could be controlled and goods traded or customs charged on them.
 This border control worked successfully until the middle of the 3rd century AD when its demise was brought about by increasing Germanic threats and internal conflicts in Rome.

-Rome’s German frontier runs for almost 550 kilometres from the Rhine near Rheinbrohl to meet the Danube at Abusina west of Castra Regina (Regensburg), boasting numerous small forts and over 60 large forts for cohorts and alae (Roman allied military units), 80 fortlets and over 900 towers.
-Today, the limes in Germany represents the longest archaeological monument in Central Europe.
-Since 2005 the Upper German-Raetian Limes (ORL) and Hadrian’s Wall in Great Britain form the international UNESCO World Heritage Site Frontiers of the Roman Empire, with the lower limes in the Netherlands being placed on the tentative list in 2011, aiming to extend the world heritage site to the whole limes.
+Today, Rome’s Germanic frontier runs for almost 550 kilometres from the Rhine near Rheinbrohl to meet the Danube at Abusina west of Castra Regina (Regensburg), boasting over 60 large forts for cohorts and alae (Roman allied military units), 80 fortlets and over 900 watchtowers.
+The limes in Germany represents the longest archaeological monument in Central Europe.
+Since 2005 the Upper German-Rhaetian Limes (ORL) and Hadrian’s Wall in Great Britain form the international UNESCO World Heritage Site Frontiers of the Roman Empire, with the lower limes in the Netherlands being placed on the tentative list in 2011, aiming to extend the world heritage site to the whole limes.